Question

 - There is no direct comparison between U and O in the given statements.
 We cannot determine the relationship between U and O based on the provided information.
 Conclusion iii cannot be confirmed.

-Which of the following is a cloud orchestration tool?
+Which of the following is NOT a constitutional body in India?